Introduction

 }

-2.2 Create express server
+Create express server

 .
-This is going to be the application starting point.
-From example on the side you can see that we are going to have a public HTTP endpoint that will be accepting POST requests app.post("/events", () => {})
+This will be the application's starting point.
+In the example below, you can see that we will have a public HTTP endpoint that accepts POST requests app.post("/events", () => {})

-import express from "express";
+import express from 'express';

 const app = express();

-app.use(express.text({ type: "application/json" }));
+app.use(express.text({ type: 'application/json' }));

-app.post("/events", () => {
+app.post('/events', () => {

 // Handle the event